First Italian War of Independence: The 'war of the people' during the armistice (9 August 1848 – 20 March 1849)

 At the beginning of 1848, all of Sicily had revolted against the Bourbons and defeated the army of Ferdinand II.
 A new constitution was approved and on 10 July, the Sicilian Parliament spontaneously elected Ferdinand of Savoy, Duke of Genoa, as their new king.
 He decided that he had to refuse the offer, given the serious military situation in Savoy at the time.
-The refusal of the Duke of Genoa led to serious weakening of the Sicilian government, even as a military force departed from Naples, on 30 August 1848, led by Carlo Filangieri, prince of Satriano, who would reconquer Sicily in 1849.
+The refusal of the Duke of Genoa led to serious weakening of the Sicilian government, even as a military force departed from Naples, on 30 August 1848, led by Carlo Filangieri, Prince of Satriano, who would reconquer Sicily in 1849.

-After the armistice of Salasco, Prince Franz de Paula of Liechtenstein marched on Modena and Parma to restore their deposed dukes, while general Ludwig von Welden crossed the Po near Ferrara on 28 July and then, perhaps on his own initiative, diverted 7,000 men from the Siege of Venice to occupy Bologna.
+After the armistice of Salasco, Prince Franz de Paula of Liechtenstein marched on Modena and Parma to restore their deposed dukes, while General Ludwig von Welden crossed the Po near Ferrara on 28 July and then, perhaps on his own initiative, diverted 7,000 men from the Siege of Venice to occupy Bologna.
 This city rose in revolt on 8 August and the Austrians had to abandon it the next day.

 In Venice, the only city in Lombardy–Venetia which remained in the hands of the insurgents, the parliament had decided to accept annexation by the Kingdom of Sardinia on 5 July 1848.
-On 7 August, three Savoyard commissioners were appointed to administer the city, but when the armistice of Salasco was reported in the city, they had to abandon Venice, along with the Piedmontese fleet.
+On 7 August, three Savoyard commissioners were appointed to administer the city, but when the Armistice of Salasco was reported in the city, they had to abandon Venice, along with the Royal Sardinian Navy.
 Daniele Manin then took control of the besieged city and established a triumvirate.
 Command of the troops was given to the former Neapolitan general Guglielmo Pepe, who managed to drive the Austrians out of Mestre at the end of October and take command of it for himself.

 At Osoppo in Friuli, following the armistice, around 350 patriots ensconced themselves in the fortress under the command of Leonardo Andervolti, until they were forced to surrender to the Austrians on 13 October 1848.

 In Lombardy in the same month, Giuseppe Mazzini decided to come down from the Canton of Ticino with a group of volunteers to take control of Lake Como.
 Before this could take place, however, on 28 October the spontaneous uprising of the Val d'Intelvi, led by Andrea Brenta.
 Although the element of surprise was lost, Mazzini decided to invade anyway and three columns containing a total of 850 men descended from Switzerland into the Val d'Intelvi, heading for Lake Como and for Luino.
 At Como, Mazzini's men were not welcomed by the population and a conflict with the military commanders of the expedition probably caused its failure.
 Between the end of October and the middle of November, the Austrians regained control of the territory.